FundersClub/fire/README.md

 # fire

 A bot that creates GitHub Issues via email.
 Read more at https://fire.fundersclub.com/.
+To try it, send an email to fire-test@fire.fundersclub.com and check out https://github.com/FundersClub/fire-test/issues/

 ### To get set up:
 ```